 - 1 pint ice cream of your choice

-3. If desired, place the crushed candies or sprinkles on a plate, using one for each type of item, or ombining them if you like. roll the sides of the ice cream sandwich over the candies or sprinkles so that they adhere to the sides of the ice cream sandwiches.
-Place the ice cream sandwiches on a plate and put them in the freezer to firm up a bit.
-If you want to make them a few days ahead of time, cover the plate with plastic wrap, and remove them from the freezer about 10 to 15 minutes before you want to serve them. if it’s hot, serve them pretty quickly!
+- If desired, place the crushed candies or sprinkles on a plate, using one for each type of item, or ombining them if you like. roll the sides of the ice cream sandwich over the candies or sprinkles so that they adhere to the sides of the ice cream sandwiches.
+Place the ice cream sandwiches on a plate and put them in the freezer to firm up a bit, about 15 minutes.
+If you want to make them a few days ahead of time, cover the plate with plastic wrap, and remove them from the freezer about 10 to 15 minutes before you want to serve them.
+If it's hot, serve them pretty quickly!